 Tomorrow many of our American readers will be celebrating Independence Day.
 Chances are food will be involved.
-Here are a few tips to remember to avoid any introducing any uninvited bugs.
+So here are a few tips to remember to avoid introducing any uninvited bugs.

-- Store cold food until just before serving, or if a buffet setting is required set the serving dishes in ice.
-Coolers, children’s wading pools, and rubbermaid totes are all easy to fill and will hold a number of dishes.
-Be creative, you may even be able to work it into your decor.
+- Store cold food until just before serving, or set the serving dishes in ice if a buffet setting is required.
+Coolers, children’s wading pools, and Rubbermaid totes are easy to fill and will hold a number of dishes.
+Be creative; you may even be able to work it into your decor.

 - Use crockpots or roasting ovens to keep food hot.
-Bacteria loves to grow between 40°F and 140°F, use thermometers to be sure food is being held outside of this range.
+Bacteria loves to grow between 40°F and 140°F; use thermometers to ensure food is being held outside of this range.

-- Be sure each dish has its own serving utensil so no one is tempted to use their personal cutlery.
+- Ensure each dish has its serving utensil so no one is tempted to use their cutlery.

-- If you choose to marinate meat for grilling, portion out some for a final basting prior to its contact with any raw meat.
+- Suppose you choose to marinate meat for grilling and portion out some for final basting before its contact with any raw meat.
 Discard any marinade used for raw meat immediately.

-- Additionally, any dishes used to transport or handle raw meat should be properly disinfected.
+- Additionally, any dishes that transport or handle raw meat should be properly disinfected.
 The platter used to carry meat to the grill should not be the one used for serving.